brianglass/anastasis/files/4_january.md

 Irmos.

-Â‘Surrounded by an abyss of offences, I call upon the unfathomable abyss of your compassion: O God, bring me up from corruptionÂ’.
+‘Surrounded by an abyss of offences, I call upon the unfathomable abyss of your compassion: O God, bring me up from corruption’.

 <span style="font-size:14.0pt;mso-bidi-font-size:13.5pt;font-family:&quot;Book Antiqua&quot;">On the 4th day of the same month, Assembly of the holy and glorious Seventy Apostles.</span>